Golden46/InventorySystem/docs/tutorial.md

 ```
 <br>

+The `SetItemStats` function resets the `itemStats` string and then pulls all of the stat names and values from the `item` `dictionary` and formats it into a string to be displayed to the player in the `inventory`.
 >[!NOTE]
-> You don't need a separate function to set the item stats, I just like to make my code look more readable and less crowded.
-If you like, you can move the contents of this function into the last one.
+> You don't need a separate function for this, I just like to make my code look more readable and less crowded.
+If you like, you can move the contents of this function into the `SetItem` function.
 ```cs
 private void SetItemStats(InventoryItem item)
 {